 A criminal case in the Northern District of Alabama

-In June 2016, Alabama pharmacists David Allen and William Timothy Rogers were sentenced to 10 and 12 months in prison for distributing Serratia-contaminated drugs.
+Alabama pharmacists David Allen and William Timothy Rogers were sentenced to 10 and 12 months in prison for distributing Serratia-contaminated drugs.
 They were both involved in the now-defunct pharmacy Advanced Specialty Pharmacy, which did business as Meds IV.
 Allen was the former pharmacist-in-charge, while Rogers was the former Meds IV president.
 Both defendants pleaded guilty to two misdemeanor violations of the federal Food, Drug, and Cosmetic Act (FDCA).
 The judge also sentenced them to a year of supervised release following the completion of their sentences and a $5,000 fine.

 Meds IV had manufactured the intravenous drug, Total Parenteral Nutrition (TPN), in an unsanitary manner.
 TPN is a form of IV used for patients who cannot or should not receive nutrition through eating.
-According to U.S. Attorney Joyce White Vance for the Northern District of Alabama, “Meds IV provided intravenous nutrition to patients, without taking legally required precautions in preparation of its product.”
-Around February 2011, Meds IV created their own amino acid solution and mixed it with other ingredients to form TPN.
+According to U.S. Attorney Joyce White Vance for the Northern District of Alabama, “Meds IV provided intravenous nutrition to patients, without taking legally required precautions in the preparation of its product.”
+Around February 2011, Meds IV created its own amino acid solution and mixed it with other ingredients to form TPN.
 The amino acids used contained Serratia marcescens.
 It was also prepared, packed, and held under unsanitary conditions.